-The December 2011 HLE update includes previously unpublished 2010 LE and HLE estimates for Scotland, and 2009-10 estimates for deprivation quintiles, along with updates using information from other published sources on deprivation decile trends and within-UK comparisons.
+The December 2013 HLE update includes previously unpublished 2012 LE and HLE estimates for Scotland.
 Note that for geographies such as NHS board and CHP area, there have been no HLE updates since the estimates for the 5-year period 1999-2003, as these are reliant on Census data.
+The next update for these geographies (Autumn 2014) will be after the 2011 Census data are released.